ihorhetman99/airline_satisfaction/README.md

 This is a Data science pet project made by Ihor Hetman.
 In this project I took a [dataset](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction) from a passanger survey made by airline companies in order to create a machine learning model that predict satisfaction level and to find out factors which have the biggest impact on customer's decision.

-For visual purposes it was created a web application https://ihorhetman99-airline-satisfaction-web-applicationapp-afkxpy.streamlitapp.com/.
+For visual purposes it was created a [web application](https://ihorhetman99-airline-satisfaction-web-applicationapp-afkxpy.streamlitapp.com/).

 -----